kdubovikov/blog/_posts/2020-09-21-building-a-weather-station-bot.md

 ### Weather messages

 Now, it is time to define structures related to weather messages.
-It is important to mention that the design process of this kind of API is in general done in backwards.
-Instead of writing the DB code as a first step, it is more natural to write the bot first, deciding on which functionality you will need from the DB layer in ad-hoc manner.
+It is important to mention that the design process of this kind of API is in general done backwards.
+Instead of writing the DB code as a first step, it is more natural to write the bot first, deciding on which functionality you will need from the DB layer in an ad-hoc manner.
 However, it is a lot easier to explain how everything works starting from the data model, so we will go through that first.

-We will separate MQTT message format from the internal one to keep our backend decoupled from edge-device message format:
+We will separate the MQTT message format from the internal one to keep our backend decoupled from the edge-device message format:

 ```rust
 /// This structure represents weather data that we read from SQLlite